Leveraging AI for Rapid Weather App Prototyping

 • Maintained UX control in an AI-driven environment by validating assumptions before execution.

-Added an llms.txt file to guide LLM indexing and interaction.
+• Added a llms.txt file to guide LLM indexing and interaction.

-Explicitly excluded sensitive infrastructure details and security-relevant information to reduce risk exposure.
+• Explicitly excluded sensitive infrastructure details to reduce risk exposure